 Should you or someone close to you find yourselves in extreme dental pain, you can always rely on our dental office to provide the care that you need.
-When you call us with an emergency, we can answer questions, give first-aid tips, and even provide urgent, same-day care if necessary.
+When you call us with an emergency, we can answer questions, give first-aid tips, and schedule visits during our business hours.
 All in all, when you need us the most, we’ll always be there.

 To learn more about how to handle dental emergencies or prevent them from happening, please contact us today.